DanielDong/I2mine_Project/I2mineProject/README.txt

 -
 -
 -2) workface-state:
--This file indicates whether each workphase is available or not.
+-This file indicates whether each workface is available or not.
--Each cell only has two possible values (1 availabe, 0 not available).
+-Each cell only has two possible values (1 available, 0 not available).
--Column A1, B1, C1... indicates workphase 1, workphase 2, workphase 3...
+-Column A1, B1, C1... indicates workface 1, workface 2, workface 3...
 -
 -3)machine-op-info:
--WHAT IS THE OR unit and MR unit, also P1, P2, P3...???
--both units are in meter/min
+-both units for Operating Rate (OR) and Moving Rate (MR) are in meter/min -OR  MR
--OR  MR
 -..  ..
 -..  ..